 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Cynthia L. in Jupiter, FL:
+Today’s workflow comes from reader Martin K. in Bratislava, Slovakia:

 How do you use AI?
 Tell us here.